aedorian/blug/projects.markdown

     <td class="desc">
     <h2 style="font-style: italic">Blug</h2>
     <p class="pdesc">
-    The website you're on, hosted on Github Pages.
+    The website you are on, hosted on Github Pages.
 The blug section acts as an exercise for writing computer science articles on stuff I find interesting, as well as an archive for projects.
     <br>Some of my favorite articles include <a href="https://aedorian.github.io/blug/_posts/2024-02-13-roome.html">procedural room generation</a> and <a href="https://aedorian.github.io/blug/_posts/2024-06-12-graf.html">this graph theory problem</a>.
     <br><br>
     <img src="../assets/img/roome/t20.gif" height="270px">